 2) Promoting People Too Fast

-When I say “promoting” I’m really referring to dishing out job titles.
-Startups tend to handout heavy-hitting job titles like Halloween candy.
+When I say “promoting,” I mean dishing out job titles.
+Startups tend to hand out heavy-hitting job titles like Halloween candy.
 Why?
 Because it costs nothing and it makes people feel good.

-But just like eating Halloween candy, the pleasure is temporary and you ultimately end up wondering – how am I going to cut the fat?
+But just like eating Halloween candy, the pleasure is temporary, and you ultimately wonder how you will cut the fat.

-If you give someone the title “VP of Customer Service” it creates a mental constraint that encourages them to act in the way they think a “Vice President” would act rather than taking on whatever task needs to be done to move your business forward.
+Giving someone the title “VP of Customer Service” creates a mental constraint that encourages them to act in the way they think a “Vice President” would act rather than taking on whatever task needs to be done to move your business forward.

-And as your startup grows, titles go from problematic to toxic, because once you give a title to someone you can’t take it back without killing morale.
+As your startup grows, titles go from problematic to toxic because once you give a title to someone, you can’t take it back without killing morale.

 It was not a good situation.

-The bottom line is you have to be careful with job titles and promotions or you’ll create a culture fixated on superficial distinctions and an org chart without the flexibility to grow.
+The bottom line is you must be careful with job titles and promotions, or you’ll create a culture fixated on superficial distinctions and an organizational chart without the flexibility to grow.

 3) Not Firing People Fast Enough